Configuring Additional Settings for a

 Note: QoS Mirroring is

-supported only on APs that are running RUCKUS One AP
+supported only on APs that are running RUCKUS One AP firmware 7.0 and later versions.

-Toggle the QoS
+Toggle the QoS Map Set

-QoS Map Set setting reprioritizes downlink packets
+switch on.
+The QoS Map Set setting reprioritizes

-checks the existing DSCP (Layer 3 QoS) marking, compares it to this map set
+downlink packet, it checks the existing DSCP (Layer 3 QoS) marking, compares

-and then changes the user priority (Layer 2 QoS) values for transmission by
+it to this map set and then changes the user priority (Layer 2 QoS) values

-the AP.
+for transmission by the AP.
 By default, QoS Map Set

 is disabled.

-If you want to edit a QoS map set, select a specific QoS map set from the
+map set, select a specific QoS map set from the table and click the

-Click Next to go the Venue page to activate this
+Click Next to go to

 For the Captive Portal